-- Avoid prolonged contact with urine and faeces26 - Regular gentle cleansing of the nappy area with warm water

-- Avoid the use of soap or lipid solvents for up to 8 weeks in preterm infants as they will remove the lipid from the stratum corneum 30,9

-- Where possible bathe once daily in water (not before the baby is 48hrs old), as postponing bathing for 48 hours can result in improved skin moisture, which may improve skin integrity 35.

-- Use a barrier cream at the first sign of redness, after cleansing at each nappy change

-- Expose the nappy area to air if indicated

-- Choose a disposable nappy that has absorbent gelling materials as this prevents skin overhydration and provides a more beneficial pH in the nappy area31

-- Treat known causes i.e. candida infection.

-- Encourage breast feeding as the stools of breastfed infants are less caustic to infant skin32
+- Avoid prolonged contact with urine and faeces26 - Regular gentle cleansing of the nappy area with warm water - Use a barrier cream at the first sign of redness, after cleansing at each nappy change - Expose the nappy area to air if indicated - Choose a disposable nappy that has absorbent gelling materials as this prevents skin overhydration and provides a more beneficial pH in the nappy area31 - Treat known causes i.e. candida infection. - Encourage breast feeding as the stools of breastfed infants are less caustic to infant skin32

-- A- Airing
+A- Airing

-- B- Barrier
+B- Barrier

 - C- Cleansing

 - D- Diaper (nappy) selection

-- E- Education of caregivers{33,34}
+- E- Education of caregivers33,34